Creative Automation Platform

 About

-Digital Screens Team Lead Steffie Abdelrazek talks to us about the use of digital advertising in highly localised in-store advertising campaigns at Albert Heijn and explains the importance of a personalised ad experience in the seemingly unnoticeable activity of grocery shopping.
+Steffie Abdelrazek, Digital Screens Team Lead, discusses the application of digital advertising in personalised, in-store advertising campaigns at Albert Heijn, emphasising the significance of a tailored ad experience during grocery shopping.

 Hi Steffie, I am excited to chat with you today.
 First, could you share a bit about yourself and your role at Albert Heijn?